amit21thakur/ShapeLynkz/ReadMe.md

 Draw a scalene triangle with a width of 200 and a height of 200 and a side length of 300.

-Draw a Parallelogram  with a base of 300 and a height of 400 and a width of 350.
+Draw a Parallelogram  with a width of 300 and a height of 150 and a side length of 250.

 Draw an Equilateral Triangle with a side length of 300.